 - B.1 Each step in the wage matrix shall be a 3% increase and shall last twelve (12) months in duration.
 The number of steps for each position shall be five (5).
-Progression through the steps of the wage matrix shall be based on satisfactory performance as evidenced by the employee's annual evaluation - B.2 Employees who are promoted to a higher range shall be placed into a step within the new range that represents an increase over the rate from which they were promoted. - B.3 Employee's steps shall be reset on January 1, 2020 based on the following Table:
+Progression through the steps of the wage matrix shall be based on satisfactory performance as evidenced by the employee's annual evaluation - B.2 Employees who are promoted to a higher range shall be placed into a step within the new range that represents an increase over the rate from which they were promoted. - B.3 The 2023 Wage Matrix shall be as follows (includes 4% Cost of Living Adjustment):